davidtchiu/davidtchiu.github.io/index.md

 <div style="display: grid; grid-template-columns: auto auto; column-gap: 15px;">
   <div>
   <p>
-  I'm a Professor of Computer Science at the <a href="https://www.pugetsound.edu/academics/computer-science">University of Puget Sound</a>, where I also served a 3-year term as department chair from 2019-22.
-I am currently the Faculty Advisor to the university's <a href="https://www.pugetsound.edu/living-learning-communities/students-color-residential-community">Students of Color Residential Community</a>.
+  David Chiu is currently a Professor in the Department of Mathematics and Computer Science at the <a href="https://www.pugetsound.edu/academics/computer-science">University of Puget Sound</a>.
+He served a term as Department Chair from 2019-22, and is currently the advisor to the href="https://www.pugetsound.edu/living-learning-communities/students-color-residential-community">Students of Color Living-and-Learning Community</a>.
   </p>
   <p>
-  I received a PhD in Computer Science and Engineering from the <a href="https://cse.osu.edu">Ohio State University</a> as a member of the <a href="https://cse.osu.edu/research/systems">Systems Group</a>.
-I studied under the supervision of <a href="https://scholar.google.com/citations?user=kOUPR1sAAAAJ&hl=en">Gagan Agrawal</a> (now founding Director of UGA's School of Computing), working on problems in the dynamic composition, modeling, and performance optimizations of scientific workflows over cloud computing environments.
-Prior to Ohio State, I studied under <a href="https://en.wikipedia.org/wiki/Paul_S._Wang">Paul S. Wang</a> at the Institute of Computational Mathematics (Kent State) on the transmission of math education modules for my BS/MS degrees.
-My current teaching and research interests span databases, distributed cloud computing, and the web.
-I am a member of ACM and a senior member of the IEEE.
+  He received a PhD in Computer Science and Engineering from  <a href="https://cse.osu.edu">The Ohio State University</a> as a member of the <a href="https://cse.osu.edu/research/systems">Systems Group</a>.
+He was supervised by <a href="https://scholar.google.com/citations?user=kOUPR1sAAAAJ&hl=en">Gagan Agrawal</a> (now founding Director of UGA's School of Computing), and worked on problems in the dynamic composition, modeling, and performance optimizations of scientific workflows over cloud computing environments.
+He also studied under <a href="https://en.wikipedia.org/wiki/Paul_S._Wang">Paul S. Wang</a> at the Institute of Computational Mathematics on the transmission of math education modules for his BS and MS degrees in Computer Science.
+He has published numerous papers in database management and cloud computing, and regularly serves on conference organization and program committees.
   </p>
   <p>
-  I am the recipient of the <a href="https://www.pugetsound.edu/presidents-excellence-teaching-award">2022 President's Award for Excellence in Teaching</a> and the 2017 Kristine Bartanen Research Award from the University of Puget Sound.
+  He has over 20 years of teaching experience at the university level, and is engaged in research with undergraduate students.
+David is the recipient of multiple teaching and research awards, including the <a href="https://www.pugetsound.edu/presidents-excellence-teaching-award">President's Award for Excellence in Teaching</a> (2022) and the Bartanen Faculty Research Award (2016) both from the University of Puget Sound.
+He is a Member of ACM and a Senior Member of IEEE.
   </p>
   </div>
   <div style="vertical-align: top;">